Organizational Structure

 Jump to navigation Jump to search

-An Organizational Structure is a structure for an organization.
+An Organizational Structure is a structure that defines how activities, information, and power flow through an organization.

 References